wasmerio/old-docs.wasmer.io/docs/wasmer-js/client/examples/hello-world/hello-world-client.md

     const wasmFs = new WasmFs()

     let wasi = new WASI({
-      // Arguments passed to the Wasm Module
+      // Arguments passed to the WASM Module
-      // The first argument is usually the filepath to the executable wasi module
+      // The first argument is usually the filepath to the executable WASI module
       // we want to run.
       args: [wasmFilePath, echoStr],

-      // Environment variables that are accesible to the Wasi module
+      // Environment variables that are accesible to the WASI module
       env: {},

       // Bindings that are used by the WASI Instance (fs, path, etc...)